UnHappySquid/rain-alert-emailer/README.md

 - Need to put your own api credentials in a file called "api-key.txt" for https://home.openweathermap.org/, under the same directory as the python file

+- Also need to run json-retrieve.sh under bash-scripts

 - ISO 3166 retrieved from https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes

 - Coutry list retrieved from https://github.com/russ666/all-countries-and-cities-json.git